 Although there are groups you pay to join, such as NCT, there may be free local ones too.
 It's worth checking on any local social media pages or community centres for events.

 New motherhood comes with many joys and challenges.
 Loneliness is common for new parents who have just given birth, especially for first-time mothers.
 Any big life change is known to cause feelings of isolation and anxiety, particularly as you adjust to a new way of living.

-The app gives women access to a social network to connect with other women as they navigate challenges like fertility, motherhood and the menopause.
-It aims to make it easy to meet, chat and learn from like-minded people.
+There are app's which give women access to social networks to connect with other women as they navigate challenges like fertility, motherhood and the menopause.
+Some apps can make it easier to meet, chat and learn from like-minded people.